MaxG87/root-subvol-snapshot/README.md

 ### Embedding to Automated Workflows

-The author configured CRON to create a snapshot at every boot.
+The author configured a systemd service to create a snapshot at every boot.
 For this, the script was installed to `/usr/local/bin`, so it is available at boot for the root user.
-Then, the line `@reboot snapshot` was added to the root user's CRON file by running `sudo crontab -e`.
+Then, the provided service file was copied to `/etc/systemd/system` and enabled using `systemctl enable root-subvol-snapshot.service`.

 ## Directory layout